Less Data, Faster Convergence: Goal-Driven Data Optimization for Multimodal Instruction Tuning: Introduction

 This creates a post-training allocation problem.
 Mixed image-video instruction pools are large, redundant, and heterogeneous, and the value of one more training example is far from uniform.
 Some samples mostly repeat already-solved patterns; others carry the temporal evidence, ordering pressure, or reliability signal that actually changes downstream behavior.
 The same lesson already appears in instruction tuning and alignment.
 Alpaca~\cite{taori2023alpaca}, LIMA~\cite{zhou2023lima}, AlpaGasus~\cite{dubois2023alpagasus}, and multimodal resources such as M3IT~\cite{wang2023m3it} show that curation quality, diversity, and task alignment can rival brute-force count.
 Scaling-law work~\cite{kaplan2020scaling,hoffmann2022chinchilla,sorscher2023data}, data-quality studies~\cite{wenzek2020ccnet,abbas2023semdedup,gadre2024datacomp,marion2023data}, and instruction-data selection pipelines~\cite{xia2024less,qin2024cherryllm,zhang2023activeinstruction,liu2024ifd} reinforce the same point.
-The question we ask is exactly the one in our title: can better data optimization deliver less data and faster convergence for multimodal instruction tuning?
+This work asks whether goal-driven data optimization can reduce the amount of supervision needed for multimodal instruction tuning while accelerating convergence under a fixed training contract.

 Existing efficiency tools solve parts of this problem, but not the comparison contract needed here.
 Curriculum and pacing methods~\cite{bengio2009curriculum,kumar2010selfpaced,graves2017automated,fan2018learningtoteach}, sample reweighting~\cite{jiang2018mentornet,ren2018learning}, active selection~\cite{settles2009active,sener2018coreset,kirsch2019batchbald}, valuation~\cite{ghorbani2019data,jia2019data,kwon2023datavaluation}, and instruction-data selection pipelines~\cite{moore2010intelligent,xia2024less,qin2024cherryllm,zhang2023activeinstruction,liu2024ifd} all show that data choice matters.
 What is still missing in multimodal instruction tuning is a reusable interface that separates data-optimization effects from changes in model, optimizer, or evaluation recipe.